dana-khaing/Anvil/app/README.md

 pnpm --filter @pulseforge/app start
 ```

-Requires the `expo-dev-client` build once native modules (WatermelonDB) land
+Requires the `expo-dev-client` build — plain Expo Go doesn't work once
-— plain Expo Go will not work after that point.
-See the project README for
+native modules (Skia, `expo-sqlite`, ...) are wired in.
+See the project
-details.
+README for details.